Why I now hesitate to use TeX

 Ten years ago LaTeX was an environment I'd quickly go to, for typesetting mathematics or engineering documents it was an amazing win for me at that time.
 While it's still useful, now over a decade later, there's 2 main things that have really pushed me away from TeX:

-- The rise of unicode, from emojis to more internationalization, there's just a lot more text out there that's not ASCII.
-And honestly many TeX distributions deal very poorly with non-ASCII.
+- The rise of unicode, from emojis to more internationalization, there's just a lot more text out there that's not ASCII encoded.
+And honestly many TeX distributions deal poorly with non-ASCII encodings.

 - I'm working on more collaborative projects where the difficulties in packaging the TeX related components is exposed more.

-I think the first point about unicode is an interesting one, when I first started with development the state of unicode was a complete and utter mess.
-Enough so that you'd get very tempted to just be sloppy and not deal with it.
-But a huge shift has happened where Unicode support is very much improved in many environments and dealing with it is hence feasible for people who regularly deal with such work.
-A big part of the Python 2 to 3 backwards compatibility break was around this unicode issue, and now that its been done life is much easier.
+To be fair as I mentioned earlier TeX predates Unicode, and many systems that predated unicode have had issues with unicode adoption due to design choices they made.
+When I first started with development the state of unicode was a complete and utter mess across most technologies.
+The pain of doing unicode properly with enough that you be strongly tempted to just be sloppy and not deal with it.
+But a huge shift has happened where Unicode support is very much improved in many environments so dealing with it properly has become overall worthwhile for people who regularly deal with such work.
+A big part of the Python 2 to 3 backwards compatibility break was around this unicode issue, and now that has been done life is much easier.
+TeX is in a difficult spot here because it explicitly has gone to great lengths to maintain backwards compatibility with documents, this backwards compatibility is great for older documents but constrains the TeX projects options for new feature support that would make unicode easier.
 Increasingly if I do document generation automation people want unicode support, I've heard comments like "emojis are just the same as any other text right?", non technical people don't want to care about character encoding issues and I don't want to have to make them care either.
-Saying to people that they can't use other foreign characters could sometimes have been defensible in the past, but really such a limitation isn't as defensible anymore for most situations, and nor should it be in many cases.
+Saying to people that they can't use other foreign characters was sometimes defensible in the past, but really such a limitation isn't as defensible anymore for most situations in an increasingly multilingual world, and nor should it be in many cases.

 I have definitely found the pull of the web strong, but I think some non-web layout formats are still very important.
 As time goes on maybe the web, and it's associated technologies, will continue to steamroll everything else.
 There is definitely some convenience from using the same technologies everywhere, amplified by all of the associated network effects of people working on and learning those technologies, but it comes at the cost of one stack dominating and not really being ideal in specific cases.
-If you really need the power of something like LaTeX it still is worth knowing about there's a lot of other options that are slightly worse but much easier to deliver.
+If you really need the power of something like LaTeX it still is definitely worth knowing about.
 Perhaps this decision is all just yet another manifestation of worse is better?